-Wildcat Rounds: A Guide to Wildcatting and Customized Cartridges
+Wildcat Cartridges: A Guide to Wildcatting and Customized Rounds

 Wildcat cartridges, sometimes referred to as simply “wildcats,” are custom-designed cartridges – meaning they are not mass produced, but instead made by individual shooters.
 The purpose of a wildcat is the cultivation of some attribute not sufficiently present in a commercially available round.
 Wildcats aren’t great for law enforcement or military purposes, but they are great for hardcore shooting aficionados, handloaders looking to take things to the next level, and gunsmiths who want to homebrew ammunition for their homebrew weapons.

 The number of ways that a round can be wildcatted is theoretically endless, as there are thousands of wildcat cartridges created and available for gunsmiths and handloaders with a “can do” attitude.
 A wildcat round could be built from scratch from the ground up, but most are commercially modified.
 The equipment for reloaders and gunsmithing can frequently be found through the same distributors, which is another reason why shooters who are into one are frequently into the other.
 The wildcatting hobby is, unsurprisingly, concentrated in the United States.

 The term “wildcat” is derived from the same source as the other meaning of the term – a labor strike not authorized by the union brass.
 Wildcatting probably began after the American Civil War, when the .30-06 was considered by most shooters to be the only round that a hunter was going to need.
 American ingenuity and innovation, however, quickly decided that something more could be made out of the materials at hand.